awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

   sudo systemctl start snap.amazon-ssm-agent.amazon-ssm-agent.service
   ```
 **Important**
 The *candidate* channel in the Snap store contains the latest version of SSM Agent; not the stable channel\.
-If you want to track SSM Agent version information on the candidate channel, run the following command on your Ubuntu Server 18\.04 and 16\.04 LTS 64\-bit instances\.
+If you want to track SSM Agent version information on the candidate channel, run the following command on your Ubuntu Server 18\.04 and 16\.04 LTS 64\-bit managed nodes\.

   ```
   sudo snap switch --channel=candidate amazon-ssm-agent
   ```

 The command downloads and installs SSM Agent onto the server or VM in your hybrid environment\.
 The command stops SSM Agent, and then registers the server or VM with the Systems Manager service\.
-The server or VM is now a managed instance\.
-Amazon EC2 instances configured for Systems Manager are also managed instances\.
-In the Systems Manager console, however, your on\-premises instances are distinguished from Amazon EC2 instances with the prefix "mi\-"\.
+The server or VM is now a managed node\.
+Amazon EC2 instances configured for Systems Manager are also managed nodes\.
+In the Systems Manager console, however, your on\-premises nodes are distinguished from Amazon EC2 instances with the prefix "mi\-"\.

 Continue to [Step 5: Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.